codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 **Limitations**

-The YAML feature is currently in *beta* and has the following limitations:
+The YAML feature has the following limitations:

 * Exporting configuration from UI is supported for Flutter-based Android, iOS and web apps.
 * The exported configuration is not identical to the settings in UI and lacks the configuration for some features, such as **Stop build if tests fail** and publishing to Codemagic Static Pages.